Ukraine Permission Extension Scheme

 Details of the scheme and how to apply are given on the Ukraine Permission Extension scheme Government website page, which we urge you to read very carefully, as it contains a lot of detailed information and instructions, which you must follow.
 To summarise:

-• You will be notified by email of the result of your application.
+- You will be notified by email of the result of your application.
 It’s possible that if you have spent significant times abroad, your application for the Ukraine Permission Extension scheme may be unsuccessful.
-Consider using an immigration adviser in this case or contacting the charity Settled, if you feel there are mitigating circumstances as to why you needed to be abroad.
-They may be able to advise you if you can appeal.
+However, we consider this to be an unlikely situation.
+If this does happen to you, consider using an immigration adviser in this case or contacting the charity Settled, if you feel there are mitigating circumstances as to why you needed to be abroad.
+They may be able to advise you further.

-• Read carefully through the rules for children and family members who are not Ukrainian.
-You may need to provide proofs of relationships in the application.
+- Read carefully through the rules for children and family members who are not Ukrainian.
+You may need to provide proofs of relationships in the application, such as birth certificates.
 You should apply to the scheme on behalf of your child.

 You will need your original BRP in order to apply for the Ukraine Permission Extension Scheme, so even after you have set up your eVisa account, and after 31st December 2024 (when the physical BRP system to prove your rights in the UK ends for everyone), KEEP HOLD OF YOUR BRP.
 See https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support.